w3c/wai-about-wai/_about/projects/wai-coop/index.md

 Current project activities include:

-**[Web Accessibility Directive: Frequently Asked Questions](https://web-directive.eu/)** : Provides responses to "help desk" questions on implementing the EU Web Accessibility Directive (WAD) in an FAQ format.
+**[Web Accessibility Directive: Frequently Asked Questions](https://web-directive.eu/)** : Provides responses to frequently asked questions (FAQ) on implementing the EU Web Accessibility Directive (WAD).
+Stakeholders can ask new questions from the "Contact our help desk" link.

 **[List of Courses on Digital Accessibility](https://github.com/w3c/wai-course-list/)** :  Includes developing a user interface with filtering functionality, a taxonomy to describe courses and certification on digital accessibility with mapping to the [WAI Curricula](https://www.w3.org/WAI/curricula/), and promoting and gathering list entries.
 An [early prototype](https://wai-list-of-courses.netlify.app/list-of-courses/)@@broken-link@@ is available.
 This work is being carried out in the [W3C Accessibility Education and Outreach Working Group (EOWG)](https://www.w3.org/WAI/about/groups/eowg/).